Rugby union in Argentina: Governing body

 The Argentine Rugby Union (UAR) was formed in 1899 as the "River Plate Rugby Union", 26 years after the first rugby match had been played.
 It was affiliated to the English Rugby Football Union until 1932.

 The union is a member of World Rugby with two seats and three votes on that body's Executive Council.
 The UAR is one of the oldest rugby unions in the world.
 The union became a member of the International Rugby Football Board, later known as the International Rugby Board and now as World Rugby, after being invited to the inaugural Rugby World Cup in 1987.

 Popularity

 Rugby enjoys widespread popularity in Argentina, most especially in the Greater Buenos Aires urban area, which boasts more than eighty rugby clubs, and Tucumán Province.

 While rugby in Argentina is still largely amateur, there are many professional players.
 Prior to the country's entry into Super Rugby in 2016, most national team members played professionally in Europe, mainly in England and France.
 Today, most members of the national team play on the country's Super Rugby side, the Jaguares and others play in either of the two teams now playing in the Super Rugby Americas championship.

+Attendances

+The Argentine rugby union club with the highest average home attendance per year: